KingCol13/interwake/readme.txt

 Install:

+sudo make install

 On interwake server:
-mkdir /etc/interwake
+mkdir /usr/local/etc/interwake
-cp interwake.conf /etc/interwake/
+cp interwake.conf /usr/local/etc/interwake/
-#configure /etc/interwake/interwake.conf with mac address of machine and port for daemon to listen on
+#configure /usr/local/etc/interwake/interwake.conf with mac address of machine and port for daemon to listen on
-#create a keyfile
+#create a keyfile:
-dd if=/dev/urandom of=/etc/interwake/interwakeKeyfile bs=1 count=512
+dd if=/dev/urandom of=/usr/local/etc/interwake/interwakeKeyfile bs=1 count=512

 On interwake client:
 copy keyfile from server to ~/.config/interwakeKeyfile